Graduate Programs in Transportation

 Financial Support

 Funding for MST students is usually offered to about 90% of each incoming class.
 A limited number of fellowships are offered each year, but more often funding takes the form of a research assistantship (RA).
 A student with RA funding typically works with a faculty member on a research project for 10–20 hours per week.
 The research that is conducted on that project generally becomes the topic of the student's thesis.
 RAs are awarded as either a half or full appointment.
-An award of a full RA (about 20 hours of work per week) covers the student's tuition for the academic year and provides a monthly stipend to cover living expenses.
-A half RA (approximately 10 hours of work per week) covers half of the student's tuition for the academic year and provides half of the regular monthly stipend.
+An award of a full RA (about 20 hours of work per week) covers the student's tuition for the academic year and provides a monthly salary to cover living expenses.
+A half RA (approximately 10 hours of work per week) covers half of the student's tuition for the academic year and provides half of the regular monthly salary.

 Students who are not awarded financial aid at the time of admission may seek funding through other sources.